New York City Economic Development Corporation: Controversial projects

 In November 2018, the news media reported that Amazon.com was in final talks with the government of New York State to construct one of two campuses for its proposed Amazon HQ2 at Queens West in Long Island City.
-(The other campus would be located at National Landing in Crystal City, Arlington, Virginia.)
+The other campus would be located at National Landing in Crystal City, Virginia.
 The selection was confirmed by Amazon on November 13, 2018, but on February 14, 2019, Amazon announced it was pulling out, citing unexpected opposition from local lawmakers and unions.

 Waterfront rehabilitation

 NYCEDC has been involved in plans to redevelop miles of the City’s working waterfront.
 It states that it helps improve public access to waterfronts through projects such as the construction of the East River Waterfront Esplanade along a two-mile shorefront of Lower Manhattan.